firmai/firmai.github.io/get-started/index.md

 * Predicting a customer demographic.
 * Predict wheteher customers will respond to direct mail.
 * Predict the pobabilitiy of damage in a home inspection
-* Predict the liklihood that a grant application will succeed.
+* Predict the likelihood that a grant application will succeed.
 * Predict job success using a 10 part questionaire.
 * Predict those most likley to donate to a cause.